AskAlice/search.emu.sh/README.md

 Follow the instructions above, but use the below query.
 Note this won't use the keys for CryptoCompare or the Google Cloud natural language API.
 Please don't set the `useApiKeys` query param to use my API keys as I could end up getting billed for it personally.

-If you use this and are in AU, you might want to add this environment to an AU PoP https://aperture.section.io/ops#/environment/14592
+If you use this and are in AU, you might want to add this environment to an AU PoP via the "Environment Location Optimizer Strategy"

+https://aperture.section.io/ops#/environment/14592

 ```sql